Opaleone/discord-siege-bot/README.md

 #### For personal use:

-* ?nitro - tells us if our buddy Hemmie49 will get nitro'ed this round.
+* ?nitro - tells you if you will get nitro'ed this round.
 * ?hatch - tells Hemmie49 whether to drop the hatch or not.

 ## Credits